jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 Ranking values are `Float` values in the range `0.0...1.0`, and both `PitchSpellingNode` and `PitchSpellingEdge` objects may be ranked.

-In cases where at least one `Pitch` value in the given `PitchSet` is can only be spelled one way, a conclusive set of `PitchSpelling` values can be determined by comparing the `rank` values of each `Node`.
+In cases where at least one `Pitch` value in the given `PitchSet` is can only be spelled one way, a conclusive set of `PitchSpelling` values can be determined by comparing the `rank` values of each `PitchSpellingNode`.

 When no conclusive spelling can be found for a given `PitchSet` (i.e., when no `Pitch` values therein are objectively spellable), the `rank` value of `Edge` values can be used to influence a decision for an otherwise ambiguous context.